GlynnPhillips/jotting/README.md

 # jotting

+## Status

+This project is currently in early development and much of what has been built is throw away.
+Its currently been used for testing with the users.

 A simple, lightweight and fast platform for taking notes whist on the move.

 Currently in inital stages of planning and prototyping with the plan to have an intial launch in time for [the transcontinental race](http://www.transcontinentalrace.com/).